-So I went and when I went to young I felt this very warm feeling a little bit of it reminded me of old Japan actually.
-And the people was very warm.
+So I went and when I went to young I felt this very warm feeling.
+A little bit of it reminded me of old Japan actually.
+And the people were very warm.
 They were very polite.
 They had a manner a little bit like the Japanese actually.
 Then, when I went inside the mountains, people were a little bit like that.

 Myanmar reminded me of old Japan

 A little example that made me very interested in the people, was when you were walking inside the mountain you encounter local people.
 In Burma there's a very big temple in Yangon which is called Shwedagon Pagoda and it is thought that for people it's ideal to go there at least once during their life.